Josh Lowe Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks third in MLB with a collective 9.7 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Yankees pitching staff ranks fourth in the league.

-- The Yankees have a 3.53 team ERA that ranks seventh among all MLB pitching staffs.
+- The Yankees' 3.59 team ERA ranks seventh across all league pitching staffs.

-- Yankees pitchers combine to allow 31 home runs (one per game), the eighth-fewest in the league.
+- The Yankees rank 11th in baseball in home runs surrendered (33 total, one per game).

-- Brito (2-3) gets the starting nod for the Yankees in his seventh start of the season.
-He has a 5.56 ERA in 22 2/3 innings pitched, with 17 strikeouts.
+- German makes the start for the Yankees, his seventh of the season.
+He is 2-2 with a 4.46 ERA and 39 strikeouts in 34 1/3 innings pitched.

-- In his last time out on Saturday against the Texas Rangers, the right-hander tossed five innings, giving up two earned runs while surrendering four hits.
+- In his most recent appearance on Monday, the righty tossed 8 1/3 innings against the Cleveland Guardians, giving up one earned run while surrendering two hits.

-- The 25-year-old has an ERA of 5.56, with 6.7 strikeouts per nine innings, in six games this season.
-Opponents have a .247 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.